monster-js/monster-js/docs/main-concept/services.md

 ## Summary

-Services in Weco JS provide a powerful way to manage and share logic across components and other services.
+Services in Monster JS provide a powerful way to manage and share logic across components and other services.
 With both class-based and function-based options, you can choose the structure that best fits your needs.

 ## Key Features